-In this article, we’ll detail how to use the Twitter API V2 Tweet Search Endpoint with detailed examples on how to use advanced operators like Location Search, Time Ranges, etc…
+We’ll detail how to use the Twitter API V2 Tweet Search Endpoint with step by step examples on how to use advanced operators like Location Search, Time Ranges, etc… with our scraping tools to download a list of Tweets instantly.

 You’ll find that nearly all of the search functionality is wrapped into a single query